Configuring Virtual Hosts in MAMP on Mac OS X

 So, how are virtual hosts configured under MAMP?
-Well, there is a Pro version of MAMP which allows easy configuration of virtual hosts , but unlike it’s baby brother, it’s not free.
+There is a Pro version of MAMP which allows easy configuration of virtual hosts but, unlike it’s baby brother, it’s not free.
 The only real alternative is to get your hands dirty and configure virtual hosts manually.
 This is not as difficult as it may sound and can be accomplished fairly easily.

-In the example I’m going to configure a virtual host for a site that has a root folder of /Users/steve/Sites/MySite1/ and I’ll name the virtual host local.mysite1.
+As an example I’m going to configure a virtual host for a site that has a root directory of /Users/steve/Sites/mysite1 containing a simple index file and I’ll name the virtual host local.mysite1.

-We need to add a line to the end of this file for each virtual host we want to configure.
-The comment line is optional.
+Type alt + / to go to the end of the file.
+We need to add a line for each virtual host we want to configure.
+The comment line beginning # is optional.

 # Virtual Hosts 127.0.0.1 local.mysite1